 How do I make a complaint?

 You can post, fax, or submit your complaints online, via their website.
 The ASB's preferred option is for people to fill out the online form.
 This allows the ASB to more efficiently process complaints.
-It is also quick and easy for the complainant, taking around 5-10 minutes to fill out and submit.
+It takes around 5-10 minutes to fill out and submit.
 You are required to provide some information about yourself (ie. your name and contact details) but if you wish your information to be kept from the advertiser, there is a box you can tick which indicates that you want your personal information kept confidential.
 Once you have submitted your complaint, you will receive a confirmation email from the ASB indicating that they have received your complaint.

 How does the Ad Standards Board work?

 The ASB is the advertising industries self regulated complaints handling arm.
 They are responsible for receiving and considering complaints about outdoor advertising (such as bus shelters and billboards) television ads and print ads.
 Whether the ad generates 1 or 100 complaints, the ad standards board will address the complaint at their next scheduled monthly meeting.
 In making a decision about the ad they will consider whether the ad breaches the industry codes of practice.
 If it does, your complaint will be upheld and the ad will be banned.* If the ASB does not consider that the ad has breached the industry code of practice, they will dismiss the complaint.
 Complainants will receive a notification via post or email advising of the outcome of the complaint.
 The outcome of the complaint will also be published on their website.
 (Your personal details will not be published.)